 - All borrowed electrical appliances will use the standard American 120V.
 Most offpost villas and apartments will have converters for American sockets but there will only be one or two per room.

 - The beds are Korean beds, and that means hard as a rock– You know the Tempurpedic commercial with the lady bouncing on the bed with a glass of wine that doesn’t spill?
 Replace that soft foam with a piece of plywood, the glass of wine still doesn’t spill right?
-No, that’s because I drank it to take away the pain of sleeping on a Korean mattress.
+Nope but that’s because I drank it to take away the pain of sleeping on a Korean mattress.
 The beds are incredibly hard!
 I had a Korean teacher who once told me that when he immigrated to America he could never go back to Korean beds, American beds were so soft and amazing.
 If the HHG weight limit isn’t a concern, I highly suggest bringing mattresses to Korea but be sure that the loaner office has the bed frame you need.
-No King size frames available.
+No King size frames are available.

 Start early when preparing household items and furniture for shipping.
 SM’s and families must be prepared for movers to come 3 different times, all the while keeping everything organized into three different shipments.
 Below are my suggestions for items that should be in each shipment.
 I have heard of people bringing all of their furniture and others (like myself) who have left it all behind.
 Do the research and decide what works best for you.